timschneeb/DDCToolbox/README.md

 ## Installation
 Primarily developed for Linux.
 It should work on other platforms too, but you need to compile it yourself.

-I will try to provide Windows binary packages every now and then.

   * [Windows](#windows)
   * [Ubuntu](#ubuntu-ppa)
   * [Debian](#debian)